 When you are in a tiny kitchen where cabinets are somehow towering over your head, it can be quite a claustrophobic experience.
 You may even be unable to reach what’s in them and just feel overall boxed and closed in.

 A great way to get organized is to trade your top cupboards for open storage instead.
 Consider adding pot racks, shelving and those cool magnetic spice and knife holders.
-Your kitchen will both look more spacious and serve as the space for your favorite pots, pans, dishes and even artwork.
+Your kitchen will both look more spacious and serve as the space for your favorite pots, pans, dishes, and even artwork.

 3. Mixing materials